EFL - ESL activities and games for teaching personal pronouns

 5. My dad gave my brother and I some money.

-An ESL writing activity that combines the target language of this lesson with the past simple.
-Students will write about an imaginary birthday that they attended.
-Before they begin, try to elicit some of the questions that they would expect to answer and write them on the board:
+Tell your students that they are going to write about the most recent birthday party that they attended.
+Before they start, elicit some of the questions that they would expect to answer and write them on the board:

 Who's birthday was it?